By Kirstie Perrotta, MPH and Sonia Alvarado, MotherToBaby California

 Depending on weather conditions, wildfires can spread rapidly.
-The stress of having to make life and death decisions, or the decision to leave your home and decide what items to take with very short notice, all produce tremendous stress.
+The stress of having to make life and death choices, or the decision to leave your home and decide what items to take with very short notice, all produce tremendous stress.
 It is absolutely normal to feel sad, stressed, anxious, or scared.
-In pregnancy, depending on how long the stress is present and the level of stress, it is possible that there could be impacts on the developing pregnancy, so anything you can do to try to reduce stress is always a good idea.
-Take a look at our fact sheet on stress for more information: https://mtborgdev.wpengine.com/fact-sheets/stress-pregnancy/
+In pregnancy, depending on how long the stress is present and the level of stress, it is possible that there could be impacts on the developing baby, so anything you can do to try to reduce stress is always a good idea.
+Take a look at our fact sheet on stress for more information: https://mothertobaby.org/fact-sheets/stress-pregnancy/

 Q: I’m pregnant.
 What if I have to evacuate?

-The best thing that you can do is to have a plan in place ahead of time.
+The best thing that you can do is have a plan in place ahead of time.
 Make a checklist of items to take with you should you need to evacuate your home.
 Assemble an emergency supply kit and store it in a location where you can easily get to it, and create a family communication plan.

 When the time comes to evacuate, stay calm.
 Be sure to bring any medications that you take on a daily basis (including your prenatal vitamins).
 Stay well hydrated, continue to eat, and rest as much as you can.
 If you have to check into a shelter, tell the staff there that you are pregnant so they can make any necessary accommodations.

-While making it to your prenatal check-up is probably the last thing on your mind in the midst of an evacuation, it’s important that you continue to be seen by your doctor or midwife.
-Some women may be displaced from their homes for an extended period of time, however, it’s important to keep attending your prenatal care visits to make sure that baby is growing and developing properly.
+While making it to your prenatal check-up is probably the last thing on your mind in the midst of an evacuation, it’s important that you continue to be seen by your OB/GYN or midwife.
+Some individuals may be displaced from their homes for an extended period of time, however, it’s important to keep attending your prenatal care visits to make sure that baby is growing and developing properly.

 If you’re close to your due date, check to make sure your hospital or birthing center is not in the mandatory evacuation zone.
 If it is located close to the fires, the staff and patients there may be asked to evacuate, and you may need to deliver at a different hospital.
 Knowing this information before you go into labor will reduce any unnecessary stress.